 "It's not that Milford people don't care," said Milford resident Beverly Swymer.
 "They didn't know about it.
 I'm sure more people will come forward."

-The meeting was called together by Ken Rockett and other organizers of Casino Free Milford, a group that has drawn most of its members from the surrounding towns to Milford, including Holliston, which borders the proposed site.
+a group that has drawn most of its members from the surrounding towns to Milford, including Holliston, which borders the proposed site.
 Only Milford residents will get a referendum vote on the project, if it gets to that point, which inspired several people to say the group needed to begin reaching out in Milford and reaching likely voters.

 Joe Mastrangelo, of Holliston, said small business owners may assume, incorrectly, that they will get business from casino visitors.
 Casinos are designed to keep people inside them.
 "Nobody is going to leave the casino," he said.
 "They're not going to get a sandwich at Caffe Sorrento.
 Ain't going to happen."